jarekbryk/statsforstudents/README.md

-List of online resources about statistics, aimed at undergraduates but useful to anyone.
+List of online resources about statistics, aimed at undergraduates but (hopefully) useful to anyone.
 PRs welcome!

 ## Four great papers